RichardFreedman/music_style_guide/audio_video_guide.md

 ### The Audio Hijack Grid

 The most important concept in Audio Hijack is the **grid**--the pipeline through which your audio will flow from source to recorder and to monitor (output).
-Learn more about the audio grid and the library of available 'blocks' [here.](https://rogueamoeba.com/support/manuals/audiohijack/?page=masteringsessions)
+[Learn more about the audio grid and the library of available 'blocks'.](https://rogueamoeba.com/support/manuals/audiohijack/?page=masteringsessions)

 ![alt text](images/12_HJ_Grid.png)

 ### The Recorder Block

 The recorder block has lots of great features that allow you to name your files as you go.
 For example it's possible 'tags' to your recordings that automatically append date, or time, or a track number as you work.
 If you take notes on the segments recorded, you can use these tags to find and organize your files later.
-Read more about the [Recorder Block here.](https://rogueamoeba.com/support/manuals/audiohijack/?page=recorderblock)
+[Learn more about the Recorder Block.](https://rogueamoeba.com/support/manuals/audiohijack/?page=recorderblock)

 ![alt text](images/15_HJ_Rec_Block.png)

 ### Where are the Output Files?

 Find your recordings at the **sidebar** at the right of the main interface.
 Notice that you can toggle between a view of the "blocks" and the "recordings".
-Read more about the [sidebar here.](https://rogueamoeba.com/support/manuals/audiohijack/?page=sidebarcontrols)
+[Learn more about the sidebar.](https://rogueamoeba.com/support/manuals/audiohijack/?page=sidebarcontrols)

 The recordings are stored on your computer--you can: